 For a newcomer to both, HostGator is cheaper, but as you can see from the screenshots above, slower.
 Here are the links to compare HostGator and SiteGround plans.
 I advise you to take HostGator’s promo with a grain of salt though as they are part of the EIG group, and there’s a lot of dissatisfaction with their hosting services.

+If you are looking to speed up your food blog, or any blog, here’s what you need to know.
 I Googled, read reviews, joined Facebook groups, checked social media. (click photos to be taken to Facebook group – you may need to request to join some groups)

 There’s a couple of other little speed technology features as well, which I don’t really understand (because I’m a food blogger and not a tech blogger) but what I really wanted was access to SiteGround’s SuperCacher.